Thursday, 27 November 2014

 Steenbeck

 Steenbeck, is another brand that has become known for its film editing machines, they were founded in the early 1930's although the machines were not released until years later,1953 to be exact.Instead of producing vertical machines, Steenbeck produced a horizontal flat bed editing device.
 This became the popular choice to edit on in the 1970s and replaced the use of the Moviola .
-Moviola'are still used to this day in Hollywood and are kept in one of the original cutting room floors.
+Moviola's are still used to this day in Hollywood and are kept in one of the original cutting room floors.
 Steenbeck flat beds could used both 35mm and 16mm film.

 (Image from)